zedlopez/ifm/The Recipe Book.md

 The fierce, locally confined light thrown out by a carried lamp has a quality quite unlike weak but ambient daylight, and [Reflections] exploits this to make a lantern feel more realistic.

 When the player experiences darkness in a location, Inform is usually very guarded in what it reveals. ("It is pitch dark, and you can't see a thing.")
-[Hohmann Transfer] gives darkness a quite different look, and **Four Stars** heightens the other senses so that a player in darkness can still detect her surroundings.
+[Hohmann Transfer] gives darkness a quite different look, and [Four Stars 1] heightens the other senses so that a player in darkness can still detect her surroundings.
 The first of the two examples in [Peeled] allows exploration of a dark place by touch.

 It is sometimes useful to check whether a room that is not the current location happens to contain a light source or be naturally lighted.
 This poses a few challenges.
 [Unblinking] demonstrates one way of doing this, so long as there are no backdrop light sources.